Unnecessary, and even potentially harmful. That’s my opinion of sugar detoxes.

 (Note: Can eating too much refined sugar cause health problems?
 Of course.
 Eating too much of anything can have consequences, but right now we’re talking strictly about fat loss and gain.)

-This is also why some people do lose weight during a sugar detox because they’re eating fewer total calories since they removed foods from their daily eating habits.
-For more information regarding the truth about sugar, I’ll refer you to the brilliant Alan Aragon because when it comes to the science behind sugar, he’s much more qualified than I am.
-And a good place to start is a previous episode of the Lift Like a Girl Podcast with him.
+This is also why some people do lose weight during a sugar detox, because they’re eating fewer total calories since they removed foods from their daily eating habits — usually calorie-dense, hyperpalatable foods like desserts, fast food, etc. For more information regarding the truth about sugar, I’ll refer you to Alan Aragon because when it comes to the science behind sugar, he’s more qualified than I am.

 6) A sugar detox is not necessary to jump-start a healthy lifestyle.